Actindo-AG/Documentation/Taxes/UserInterface/01_Settings.md

 *Taxes > Settings*

-The Taxes *Settings* menu entry is used to manage the tax rates, tax classes and tax zones, and to configure the decision matrix to determine the tax zone to be applied to a specific order.
+The *Settings* menu entry is used to manage the tax rates, tax classes and tax zones, and to configure the decision matrix to determine the tax zone to be applied to a specific order.

 The *Settings* user interface is composed of the following tabs:
 - [TAX RATES](./01a_TaxRates.md)